sortedcord/ossapi/README.md

 print(r.ranking[-1].global_rank) # 50
 ```

-Accessing the second page after the first one is such a common use case that all paginated endpoints return a `cursor` attribute which is already pre-prepared to retrive the second page of results.
+Accessing the subsequent page of results immediately afterwards is such a common use case that all paginated endpoints return a `cursor` attribute which is already pre-prepared to retrive the next page.
 Just pass it to a new api call:

 ```python
 r = api.ranking("osu", RankingType.PERFORMANCE)